Skip to content

 Field Type Required Description

-sampleRate double No Sampling rate, range [0,1], 0 means no sampling, 1 means full sampling, default is 1.
+sampleRate double No Sampling rate, range [0,1], 0 means no sampling, 1 means full sampling, default value is 1.

-logLevelFilters List No Log level filtering.
+logLevelFilters List No Log level filter

 Trace Configuration